-3.2 Types of Stem Cell
+4.4 Types of Stem Cell

 Stem cells are differentiated according to their potency.
 Stem cell potency refers to the potential of a stem cell to generate new cell phenotypes.
-Basically, there are three basic types of stem cells.
-They include: Totipotent, pluripotent and multipotent stem cells.
+There are three basic types of stem cells.
+They include Totipotent, pluripotent, and multipotent stem cells.

-3.2.1 Totipotent Stem Cells
+Totipotent Stem Cells

-Totipotent stem cells are stem cells that have the capacity to give rise to the whole organism as an integrated living being.
-A naturally fertilized egg, that is, a one egg embryo, is the ultimate example of totipotent stem cell.
+Totipotent stem cells are stem cells that can give rise to the whole organism as an integrated living being.
+A naturally fertilized egg, that is, a one-egg embryo, is the ultimate example of a totipotent stem cell.
 A one egg embryo is an embryo that has not divided itself, and that is at most four days old since fertilization occurred.
-Totipotent cells like a one egg cell contain the potency to differentiate into all cells of the three embryonic germ layers and extraembryonic cell types (like placenta) necessary for foetal development.
-Researches about totipotent stem cells raise no ethical questions at all.
+Totipotent cells like one egg cell contain the potency to differentiate into all cells of the three embryonic germ layers and extraembryonic cell types (like placenta) necessary for fetal development.
+Research about totipotent stem cells raises no ethical questions at all.

-3.2.2 Pluripotent Stem Cells
+Pluripotent Stem Cells

 Pluripotent stem cells are stem cells that possess the capacity to give rise to the many different individual cell types of the human body.
-Pluripotent stem cells, like the totipotent stem cells possess the potency to differentiate into all cells of the three embryonic germ layers but unlike the totipotent stem cells they lack the potency to differentiate into extraembryonic cell types (like placenta) which are quite important for foetal development.
-What this means is that pluripotent stem cells, while they are able to grow into any part of the human body cannot form a complete human body.
+Pluripotent stem cells, like the totipotent stem cells, possess the potency to differentiate into all cells of the three embryonic germ layers but unlike the totipotent stem cells, they lack the potency to differentiate into extraembryonic cell types (like placenta) which are quite important for fetal development.
+What this means is that pluripotent stem cells, while they can grow into any part of the human body cannot form a complete human body.
 According to Keown (2005), pluripotent stem cells have the "ability to divide for indefinite periods in culture and give rise to other more specialized cells.
 They are infinitely flexible and can turn into any other cell in the body.
-For instance, a particular pluripotent stem cell can grow into a brain cell, a muscle cell, a heart cell, a skin cell, a liver cell, blood cell and so on, when cultured to do so.
-One who knows how to play the game of scrabble would easily have a clearer picture of the nature of pluripotent stem cells as they function exactly in the body the way a blank functions in the game of scrabble by taking on any value as you want it.
+For instance, a particular pluripotent stem cell can grow into a brain cell, a muscle cell, a heart cell, a skin cell, a liver cell, a blood cell, and so on, when cultured to do so.
+One who knows how to play the game of Scrabble would easily have a clearer picture of the nature of pluripotent stem cells as they function exactly in the body the way a blank functions in the game of Scrabble by taking on any value as you want it.
 What this means is that the pluripotent stem cells can be cultured and made to become any type of cell needed in the body.
-Researchers see this as having great implication for treatment of many human diseases like cancer, Parkinson, diabetes, and so on.
-Thus, a pluripotent cell introduced into the body will grow the decaying, decayed, injured or dead cells (parts) of the body.
+Researchers see this as having great implications for the treatment of many human diseases like cancer, Parkinson's, diabetes, and so on.
+Thus, a pluripotent cell introduced into the body will grow the decaying, decayed, injured, or dead cells (parts) of the body.
 There are three confirmed sources of pluripotent stem cells.
-They include: embryo, foetus, and teratocarcinomas.
-Besides these, unconfirmed data suggest that human bone marrow contain pluripotent stem cells.
+They include the embryo, fetus, and teratocarcinomas.
+Besides these, unconfirmed data suggest that human bone marrow contains pluripotent stem cells.

-Embryo: Pluripotent stem cell derived from embryo is known as embryonic stem cell (ES).
-Embryonic stem cells are formed in the inner cell mass of an embryo at the blastocyst stage of pregnancy (about 5-10 days after fertilization of egg, when the embryo is undergoing cell division, and before implantation in the womb occurs).
-What this means is that one who needs embryonic stem cell will target a 5-10 days old fertilized egg, and extract the inner cell mass.
-A typical embryonic stem cell has the capacity to take on the form of all the cells in the human body.
+Embryo: Pluripotent stem cell derived from the embryo is known as an embryonic stem cell (ES).
+Embryonic stem cells are formed in the inner cell mass of an embryo at the blastocyst stage of pregnancy (about 5-10 days after fertilization of the egg, when the embryo is undergoing cell division, and before implantation in the womb occurs).
+What this means is that one who needs embryonic stem cells will target a 5-10 days old fertilized egg, and extract the inner cell mass.
+A typical embryonic stem cells in the human body.